Adkham63/Adkham63/README.md

 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">

-I'm based in Tashkent 🌍, and I'm passionate about FullStack JavaScript development.
-Currently, I'm on an exciting learning journey with the [Odin Project](https://www.theodinproject.com/) to master the art of building web applications.
+I'm based in Tashkent 🌍 and currently, I'm on an exciting learning journey with the [Odin Project](https://www.theodinproject.com/) to master the art of building web applications.

 ## 🧠 What I'm Up To